Joshhortt/nextjs-one/README.md

 ---

-## "Next.js 13 for Beginners Series"
+## 🔰 Next.js 13 for Beginners Series

 Learn how to get Next.js version 13 set up and installed for the rest of the beginner tutorial series.